lowerbyte/lowerbyte.github.io/_posts/2017-10-02-Why-your-compiler-is-a-pretty-good-guy.md

 {% gist 58bf7f292d64cca94d5b751fcbc9fb81 %}

 As you can see we've got here simple struct with two ints, short and char.
-As we know in is 4 bytes, so we already have 8 bytes, then 2 bytes of short and 1 byte from char, so lets do some simple math: 4 + 4 + 2 + 1 = 11 bytes.
+As we know int is 4 bytes, so we already have 8 bytes, then 2 bytes of short and 1 byte from char, so lets do some simple math: 4 + 4 + 2 + 1 = 11 bytes.
 Ok, 11 bytes, that's good.
-It's to fire up our sample program.
+It's time to fire up our sample program.

 ![Reslut of alignment.](/images/Result of alignment.png)